 The stone floor of the Library is an exercise in geometrical polychromy.
 Square flags of dressed stone of two different colours are laid in a diagonal pattern with similar flags of polished black marble, which is also used for narrow surrounding bands.
 These form an edging between the stone floor and a wooden boarded surround immediately next to the bookcases.

 The Library was originally furnished with individual sloping reading-desks on tripod and baluster stands, arranged around the sides of the main space.
 Some of these have survived, and have been supplemented with copies.
 A white marble statue of Christopher Codrington in antique Roman costume, by Sir Henry Cheere (1734), stands in the recess, and a representation of William Blackstone, seated, and wearing his robes as a judge of the High Court, by John Bacon (1784), at the east end of the main space.

 A new reading room was added to the Library on its northern side in 1866-7.
 It is chiefly notable for the fact that it is top-lit by a glass ceiling.
 A gallery was constructed in it in 1906 (1885).
 So, although it is stylistically a world away from the Great Library, it does have structural similarities to it.
 Shortly afterwards, storerooms for books 'of secondary interest' were built.
 The internal arrangements of these have undergone alterations in the course of the last decade.

-The architecture of the Great Library of the Codrington diverged from the mainstream of library design in four respects.
+The architecture of the Great Library at All Souls diverged from the mainstream of library design in four respects.

 Earlier furniture arrangements had also differed from Hawksmoor’s.
 Most of the libraries already cited had bookshelves projecting at right angles from their long walls, with an aisle down the centre of the room.
 He left the central space free, and shelved the walls themselves.
 The reasons for this are probably to be found in aesthetic, rather than functional considerations.